oneapi-src/SYCLomatic/clang/examples/DPCT/README.md

 }
 ```

-- If the case need not be migrate, add the output message at the first line started with `// Not migrate: `.
+- If the case need not be migrate, add the output message at the first line started with `// Migration desc: `.

 - Please format the code.